jguida941/ci-hub-orchestrator/README.md

 inside the hub’s release workflow.
 All evidence (pipeline telemetry, canary decision, cache provenance, determinism) is captured automatically for every matrix entry.
-Keep the matrix in source control or move it into a config file (for example, `config/projects.yaml`) if you prefer to manage the list outside the workflow.
+Keep the matrix in source control or move it into a config file (for example, `config/repositories.yaml`) if you prefer to manage the list outside the workflow. (`config/projects.yaml` remains for legacy scripts.)

 - [`scripts/cache_provenance.sh`](scripts/cache_provenance.sh) — records aggregated SHA256/BLAKE3 digests for build caches and appends them to the Evidence Bundle.